In-Run Data Shapley for Adam Optimizer: Abstract

 \section{Abstract}

-Reliable data attribution is essential for mitigating bias and reducing computational waste in modern machine learning, with the Shapley value serving as the theoretical gold standard.
-While recent "In-Run" methods bypass the prohibitive cost of retraining by estimating contributions dynamically, they heavily rely on the linear structure of Stochastic Gradient Descent (SGD) and fail to capture the complex dynamics of adaptive optimizers like Adam.
-In this work, we demonstrate that data attribution is inherently optimizer-dependent: we show that SGD-based proxies diverge significantly from true contributions under Adam (Pearson $R \approx 0.11$), rendering them ineffective for modern training pipelines.
-To bridge this gap, we propose Adam-Aware In-Run Data Shapley.
-We derive a closed-form approximation that restores additivity by redefining utility under a fixed-state assumption and enable scalable computation via a novel Linearized Ghost Approximation.
-This technique linearizes the variance-dependent scaling term, allowing us to compute pairwise gradient dot-products without materializing per-sample gradients.
-Extensive experiments show that our method achieves near-perfect fidelity to ground-truth marginal contributions ($R > 0.99$) while retaining $\sim$95\% of standard training throughput.
-Furthermore, our Adam-aware attribution significantly outperforms SGD-based baselines in data attribution downstream tasks.
+Reliable data attribution is essential for understanding, debugging, and curating modern machine learning training data, with the Shapley value serving as a principled framework for data valuation.
+Recent In-Run Data Shapley methods avoid the prohibitive cost of retraining by decomposing data value into step-wise contributions along a single realized training trajectory.
+However, existing scalable in-run estimators are derived from the linear update structure of stochastic gradient descent (SGD), while modern deep learning pipelines are widely trained with adaptive optimizers such as Adam and AdamW.
+In this work, we show that data attribution is optimizer-dependent: SGD-induced and Adam-induced data values exhibit extremely low agreement in both magnitude and ranking, indicating that SGD-based attribution can lead to misleading rank-based decisions under Adam training.
+To address this mismatch, we propose \emph{Adam-Aware In-Run Data Shapley}, an optimizer-consistent attribution framework for Adam training.
+We define a fixed-state Adam local utility and derive a first-order approximation that explicitly accounts for momentum and coordinate-wise variance normalization.
+To make the estimator scalable, we introduce a \emph{Linearized Ghost Approximation}, which restores an additive dot-product form without materializing per-sample gradients.
+Experiments show that our method achieves near-perfect fidelity to exact local Shapley values under the fixed-state Adam utility ($R>0.99$), substantially improves efficiency over direct per-sample Adam-aware computation, and improves downstream rank-based attribution tasks including semantic source identification and data pruning.